OT16/fantacyProject/README.md

 Introduction to Databases Final Project

-To Setup:
-Open Terminal and run the following command
-./start.sh

-If ran correctly, it should open safari tab to login page

-Troubleshooting:
-Error: sudo: ./start.sh: command not found
-Solution: chmod +x start.sh

 Purpose:
 - Write program(s) to interact with the database
 - Implement all functionalities and necessary features to fulfill the project requirements